Ifraham/Dynamic-Weighted-Tabular-Method/README.md

 feature_no, c = ImageCanvasCreation.pre_preinsertion()

-m = 128 #Change according to preference n= 128  #Change according to preference
+m = 128 #Change according to preference n = 128  #Change according to preference
 #Image size of 128 by 128 is being used

 s_list, h_list = ImageCanvasCreation.preinsertion(c,r,m,n,feature_no)